 We started by collating as much pre-existing content from BMW that we could and what we quickly learnt was it wasn’t going to be enough.
 The content was amazing but it was too varied, some content would be cropped, the colouring grading was wildly different, some was professionally captured and some was UGC.
 We knew we needed something to tie everything together.

 That’s where our fantastic Senior Creative Alice Duke came in.
-She identified that despite the projects limitations we had to find a way to bring cohesion to the content.
-We decided to make a film that showed a day in the life of a BMW employee.
+She identified that despite the project's limitations we had to find a way to bring cohesion to the content.
+We decided to make a recruitment video that showed a day in the life of a BMW employee.
 This would feature an intro and outro showing a fictitious employee getting ready for the day and then returning from work.

 ‘But we didn’t have the budget to film anything!’

 The film is now looking good, but it was still missing something.
+Thankfully, our recruiting video production team quickly identified the gap.
 Because the footage being used was mainly pre-existing content most of it was embedded with a music track.
 When you see cars, you want to hear cars!
 Enter our audio genius Matt Alani.
 Not only did Matt recreate every single sound heard in the film but he also composed the entire track himself.

 All of this gave us a film that felt considered, cohesive and tailored for the purpose it was intended.
 Anyway, don’t just take our word for it.
 Check it out and see for yourself!
 There will be more to come on our BMW journey so keep an eye out for more content soon!